 I first learned of it on the forums when Caliandris had posted they’re going to close the project at the end of June ’05.
 It was completing the contracted six month run by the island owner (who started just as a host and ended up becoming a participant in the project).
 So the first weekend I had free I wandered in.

-This is just an amazing build.
+This was an amazing build.
 You basically start the game shipwrecked on an abandoned island.
 As you explore, you learn that you’re not the first survivor to make it here.
 Follow his writings to complete the adventure.
 There are lots of side-quests of a sort scattered about too, as well as many copyable or ‘buy for L$0’ items.

-The game itself is played through a ‘notebook’ attatchment that is available just outside the telehub; Wear it and go – I recommend a general walk around the island first to understand the layout and just to enjoy the amazing build.
+The game itself is played through a ‘notebook’ attachment that is available just outside the telehub; Wear it and go – I recommend a general walk around the island first to understand the layout and just to enjoy the amazing build.
 There’s no time limit (at this point) so there is no need to rush.
 In fact, most of the area does not require you to have the notebook running, and just casually exploring this detailed build is an experience all its own.

 I was not quite ready to let it go away, and I was not the only one who felt that way.
-Enough people were interested in ‘saving’ the island that not only an improptu event was staged to discuss how to do it, but a good chunk of the island cost was pledged by the end of the event!
-And that was before I came on-board added what I could to help take care of the initial costs as well (Interesting side story to that – GOM was still in existance at the time; I never thought I’d cash out of it in L$ to help with the buyout).
+Enough people were interested in ‘saving’ the island that not only an impromptu event was staged to discuss how to do it, but a good chunk of the island cost was pledged by the end of the event!
+And that was before I came on-board added what I could to help take care of the initial costs as well (Interesting side story to that – GOM was still in existence at the time; I never thought I’d cash out of it in L$ to help with the buyout).

-I’ve found the new Linden Exchange a godsend in this respect.
+I had found the new Linden Exchange a godsend in this respect.
 The Dev Team can continue to take care of the project – including the tracking of tier pledges – and I get the one L$ payment monthly from them which gets converted relatively quickly at market cost; that is immediately queued in to cover the sim’s (somewhat exorbitant) monthly tier bill.

 Tavarua Sim – The Memorial Gardens / IL Tavarua